vilhelmenator/allocator/README.md

 # High-Performance General Purpose Allocator

 ## Overview
-A two-tiered memory allocator designed for extreme performance, outperforming common allocators like `mi_malloc`.
+A two-tiered memory allocator designed for extreme performance.
 The system combines partition-based bulk memory management with thread-local caching for optimal allocation speed.
 It reduces OS level fragmentation by managing large virtual memory blocks by the backend, and effectively eliminates any fragmentation at the front-end with proper block management.

 ## Architecture